michelleshu/web-development/prep/project.md

 In adopting this process, you will be practicing a standard workflow for collaboration in modern software development.
 This approach has important benefits: (1) developing on individual branches allows team members to work concurrently on the same codebase without stepping on each other's toes, (2) establishing a formal process for merging into `master` upholds its sanctity, and (3) pull requests provide a good way to present the changes you made to your team members.

-Stay tuned for more details on helpful branching workflows and managing merge conflicts.

 ### Stand-Up Meetings

 Each week, we will schedule a 10-15 minute stand-up meeting with each team.
 In each meeting, every team member should be prepared to answer the following questions: